Cervical Cancer: Radiation

 Bladder irritation and problems with urination

-Low blood counts, causing anemia (low red blood cells) and leukopenia (low white blood cells)
+Low blood counts, causing low levels of red blood cells (anemia) and white blood cells (leukopenia)

 The radiation therapy may cause scar tissue to form in the vagina.
 The scar tissue can make the vagina more narrow (vaginal stenosis) or even shorter, which can make sex (vaginal intercourse) painful.
 Talk with your radiation oncologist about the use of a dilator in order to prevent this problem.
 It's best to start about 2 to 4 weeks after treatment ends.
 You may need to use the vaginal dilator long-term.

 If lymph nodes in your pelvis are treated with radiation, you may develop a side effect called lymphedema.
 This is swelling in the leg that's difficult to treat once it begins.
 It can happen any time after treatment.
 Talk to your doctor about your risk for lymphedema and what you can do to try to keep it from starting.